 Most banks in the UAE have free debit/credit cards in addition to bank accounts.
 These cards are used by account holders to access their funds.
 They can also make withdrawals, but only up to the cap set by the bank in question.

-The accountholder can conveniently move funds from their bank account using the concerned bank's net banking or mobile banking services.
+The account holder can convenintly move funds from their bank account using the concerned bank's net banking or mobile banking services.

 If the accountholder has a bank account with any bank in the UAE, they can easily obtain business, personal, vehicle, and other types of loans.